jkeohan/rctr-2-14-22/w04d06/controlled-uncontrolled-forms.md

 ## Uncontrolled Inputs

-An uncontrolled input has less overhead as it waits until the user to type and then press submit.
-Any control checks happen after the submit.
+Let's start with uncontrolled inputs.
+An uncontrolled input has less overhead as it waits until the user has completed inputting options and then submits the form.
+Any control checks on the input happen after the submit.

 <!-- Here is the starter code we will be working with: [CodeSandbox Starter](https://codesandbox.io/s/rctr-9-8-20-login-form-starter-forked-0v78f)  -->